Harmine: Names

 Harmine is the most common name of the compound.
 It is also known by other names including banisterine, banisterin, telepathine, telopathin, leucoharmine, yagin, and yageine, among others.

 Legal status

 Australia

 Harmala alkaloids are considered Schedule 9 prohibited substances under the Poisons Standard (October 2015).
 A Schedule 9 substance is a substance which may be abused or misused, the manufacture, possession, sale or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of Commonwealth and/or State or Territory Health Authorities.

 Exceptions are made when in herbs, or preparations, for therapeutic use such as: (a) containing 0.1 per cent or less of harmala alkaloids; or (b) in divided preparations containing 2 mg or less of harmala alkaloids per recommended daily dose.

+Canada

+Harmine is not a controlled substance in Canada as of 2025.

 Research

 Pancreatic islet cell proliferation

 Harmine is currently the only known drug that induces proliferation (rapid mitosis and subsequent mass growth) of pancreatic alpha (α) and beta (β) cells in adult humans.
 These islet sub-cells are normally resistant to growth stimulation in the adult stage of a human's life, as the cell mass plateaus at around age 10 and remains virtually unchanged.